SIMKCN/Discordbot/README.md

 # Audio-Speech
-Dieses Programm verwandelt Sprache in Text
+Dieses Programm verwandelt Sprache in Text.

 This script translates speech to text.
 Please use "SpeechToText1.py" its the better version.